WallarooLabs/wally/examples/python/celsius-kafka/README.md

   zookeeper:2181 --create --partitions 4 --topic test-out --replication-factor \
   1 # to create a test-out topic; change arguments as desired
 ```

+Note: The `./cluster up 1` command outputs `Host IP used for Kafka Brokers is <YOUR_HOST_IP>`.
+You will need to use this IP address for the `kafka_source_brokers` and `kafka_sink_brokers` arguments when starting `machida` within Docker in order to communicate with the cluster running on your host machine.

 #### Set up a listener to monitor the Kafka topic to which you would the application to publish results.
 We usually use `kafkacat`.